jfecher/ante-website/content/docs/roadmap.md

 ---
 # Other

-Algebraic effects are currently partially implemented by a branch.
+Algebraic effects are currently in development in a branch.
 Some basic programs are working but the feature overall is still experimental and causes panics in most programs.
 For now, only type checking of effects is in master.